 Here are the services we'll be using to hook this baby up:

 - RDS: Amazon's cloud-hosted relational databases.
 These databases come preconfigured with an endpoint, which can be made accessible to other AWS services or even to external manipulation.

-- Lambda: "Serverless" code snippets which can be invoked without setting up a webserver.
-Lambda functions are intended to serve simple specific functions (such as serving as the logic for an endpoint, for instance).
+- Lambda: Snippets of code which can be invoked without setting up a web server (hence: "serverless").
+Lambda functions are intended to serve simple, specific functions (such as serving as the logic for an endpoint, for instance).
 Lambda functions play well with other AWS services: we'll be using this as the glue between our API and interacting with the Database.

 - API Gateway: Amazon's visual editor for creating an API.
-API Gateway will allow you to architect the structure and logic of your API without having to worry about setting up routes, or other extra work.
+API Gateway allows developers to architect the structure and logic of APIs without having to worry about setting up routes via code.

 - IAM: Amazon's headache of a user & permissions manager.
 IAM is needed to specify exactly with AWS services have access to other services, which users are permitted to interact with your API, etc.

 So here's the deal.
 Our RDS database will be where all the data we provide and receive will live.
 Lambda functions will be the snippets of code actually interacting with information from the database; all of our queries will be done through Lambda.
 API Gateway will control the "design" of the API, as in the structure of endpoints, their respective methods, and how all these should interact with Lambda.